Push API tutorial 2: Manage secured content

 To begin the next tutorial with a clean source, use the DELETE /sources/{sourceId}/documents

-HTTP request to delete the three items you added in step 3.
+HTTP request to delete the three items you added in this tutorial.

 item, along with all other items matching file://folder/*